sahanjournal/meet-your-attorney-hennepin/README.md

-# Meet Your Mayor 2025: Twin Cities
+# Meet Your Hennepin County Attorney, 2026

-**A multi-page Gatsby-powered news application by [Sahan Journal](https://sahanjournal.com), based on a project by [THE CITY](https://www.thecity.nyc) and [Gothamist](https://gothamist.com/), designed to inform residents of Minneapolis and St. Paul about their 2025 NYC mayoral candidates.**
+**A multi-page Gatsby-powered news application by [Sahan Journal](https://sahanjournal.com), based on a project by [THE CITY](https://www.thecity.nyc) and [Gothamist](https://gothamist.com/), designed to inform residents of Hennepin County of Attorney race candidates.**

 **_This README is copied from the original project documentation, found at [github.com/thecityny/2025-meet-your-mayor](https://github.com/thecityny/2025-meet-your-mayor)_**